History of the Barcapel Foundation…

 Jed Wilson – Jed currently lives in Central London.
 He is the Principal of Wilson Wealth, a leading wealth advisory business.
 Jed has an international finance background, worked professionally in Canada, USA and Switzerland.
 Before moving abroad, he spent several years in the City and prior to this enjoyed a distinguished career in the Corporate Travel industry including running his own successful luxury travel business for over a decade.
 He has been a Trustee of Barcapel since 1996 and also sits on the Board of The Anne Frank Trust UK.
 He is particularly proud of his involvement with The Plug.org.uk which is a Ghanaian/UK based Anti-kids trafficking charity he helped set up in Africa.
 Jed is very active on the charity fundraising circuits and has recently been asked to sit on the committee of the Swiss Red Cross.

-Clement Wilson – Clement joined the board in 2002, and is currently not in education, employment or training.
-He is particularly supportive of charitable endeavours in the arts and literature field, particularly those involving young people.
+Clement Wilson – Clement joined the board in 2002, and works as a freelance journalist, writer as well as IT consultant.
+He is actively supportive of charitable endeavours in the arts and literature fields, particularly those involving young people.

 Niall Scott OBE – Niall Scott was appointed to the board in 2002.
 He is Chairman of the Mark Scott Foundation.
 Niall worked as a solicitor until 2007.
 Thereafter he was appointed to the Boards of a number of other organisations in the commercial and not for profit sectors.